 Instructions

-- In a pot, bring the cashews and chicken broth to a boil, cover and turn down the heat to about medium heat for about 15 minutes.
+- In a pot, bring the cashews and chicken broth to a boil, cover, and turn down the heat to about medium heat for about 15 minutes.
+Then, let them cool down before blending.1 cup cashews2 cups chicken broth

 Preparing the Fried Onions

-- While the cashews are boiling, grab your onions, peel the skins off and slice off the end of it, not the root end.
+- While the cashews are boiling, prepare the onions.
+Slice off the end opposite to the root end, and peel off the skins.
 With a mandolin slicer, slice very thin strips of onion.
 If you don't have a mandolin, you can use a knife.
 Just make sure they are very thin rings.
-If they are too thick they won't be nice and crispy!
+2 yellow onions

-- Mix together the almond milk and apple cider vinegar and let sit for a minute.
-Stir before throwing the onions in.
+- Mix the almond milk and apple cider vinegar, then let sit for a minute.
+Stir before tossing the onions in.1 cup unsweetened almond milk1 tablespoon apple cider vinegar

 The Creamy Mushroom Mixture

-- In a high speed blender, add the cashews, broth, spices and lemon juice and blend until smooth.
-Then toss in the cooked mushrooms and lightly process just to mix it together.
+- In a high-speed blender, add the cashews, broth, spices, and lemon juice.
+Blend until smooth.
+Then toss in the cooked mushrooms and lightly process to mix.2 tablespoons fresh lemon juice1 teaspoon onion powder½ teaspoon garlic powder½ teaspoon coarse kosher salt¼ teaspoon white pepper

-- If the mixture is still thin, transfer it to a small pot or a deep pan over the stove and bring it to a light boil.
+- If the mixture is thin, transfer it to a small pot over the stove and bring it to a light boil.
 Maintain the heat level to a light boil while you constantly stir.
 This could take around 5 minutes or so.
-It will thicken up just like a true cream.
+It will thicken up like a gravy/condensed soup consistency.

-- Place the green beans in the bottom of a casserole dish, pour over the creamy mushroom mixture and mix well with some kitchen tongs.
+- Place the green beans in the bottom of a casserole dish, pour over the creamy mushroom mixture, and mix well.
+The mixture should be warm.

 Notes